Yuchen10101/website/src/pages/projects/project3.md

 ### 3.1 Denavit–Hartenberg Parameters

-We established the Denavit-Hartenberg (DH) coordinate system and parameters for the robot arm, as shown in Figure 3.1.1(a) and Table 3.1.1.
+We established the Denavit-Hartenberg (DH) coordinate system and parameters for the robotic arm, as shown in Figure 3.1.1(a) and Table 3.1.1.
 To simplify the kinematics derivation, we created a set of simplified DH parameters, depicted in Figure 3.1.1(b) and Table 3.1.2.
 This simplification led to d3 being zero, which in turn made our kinematics equations more concise.
 Note that these simplified parameters are exclusively used for deriving kinematic formulas; the original parameters are retained for all other purposes.
 The kinematic equivalence between the simplified and original DH parameters is verified by [DH_verify.m](https://github.com/Yuchen10101/robotics-project/blob/main/Kinematics/DH_verify.m).

 <div style="text-align: center;">
     <div style="display: inline-block; text-align: center; width: 28%; vertical-align: top;">